 Achuar, Spanish, English

 The volunteer will live in a private cabin, which is currently under-construction.
+The volunteer should bring a hammock, inflatable mattress, or padding to sleep on.

 There is currently no electricity in Anank, however, it will be installed by the local government by 2020.
 Candles and flashlights are used at dark.
 To charge electronics or use internet, the volunteer can walk 30 minutes to the neighboring community of Copataza.